ApolloZhu/ApolloZhu.github.io/source/_posts/wwdc18-scholarships-info.md

 ### Analysis

 Remember that your playground will be judged offline, and they'll only spend 3 minutes, so think about what you are going to do.
+Even without thinking I can tell you many people will be doing [augmented reality](https://developer.apple.com/arkit) and [machine learning](https://developer.apple.com/coreml), despite that Apple for whatever didn't mention anything about their latest technologies, so you need to more creative about those type of playgrounds (you could not imagine how easy it is to implement those fancy but scary stuff with ARKit and Core ML).

 I think these are some reasons why Apple prefers Playground over normal apps:

 1. user will be directed about what to do and informed of what is expected
 2. it provide an interactive way for the users to [learn things through programming](https://developer.apple.com/videos/play/wwdc2017/416/)